syraharguilles/frontend-assessment/README.md

 # **Project Management System**

-A responsive project management system built with React, Material-UI, and a JSON Server backend.
+A responsive project management system built with React, Material-UI, and an Express.js backend.
 This application allows users to manage projects, update column headers dynamically, and maintain favorites.

 ## **Features**
-- Edit projects.
+- Edit project details.
 - Dynamic column headers with inline editing.
 - Mark projects as favorites.
 - Responsive design for desktop and mobile.